-Pause for a minute and imagine what the world would look like if we all routinely pondered the things we're thankful for.
-It is especially important for Christians to cultivate an attitude of gratitude and thankfulness throughout each and every day.
+Imagine what the world would look like if we all routinely pondered the things we're thankful for.
+Thanksgiving is a wonderful time of year to remember all your blessings in your life and give thanks to God for it all.
+More than that, it is especially important for Christians to cultivate an attitude of gratitude and thankfulness throughout each and every day.

-The Bible — and specifically, Bible verses about thanksgiving and gratitude — encourages believers to thank the Lord regardless of life circumstances, with gratefulness serving as a central theme in the human experience.
+The Bible — and specifically, Bible verses on thankfulness and gratitude — encourages believers to thank the Lord regardless of life circumstances, with gratefulness serving as a central theme in the human experience.

 LOOKING FOR HOPE?
 SUBSCRIBE TO THE PURE FLIX INSIDER EMAIL NEWSLETTER